After years of soul-searching and months of counseling, you’ve made the difficult decision to end your marriage.

 How to Divorce Amicably

-But it’s the smart couples who take the time upfront to learn how to divorce peacefully.
-And what steps they’ll need to take to keep their divorce on track.
+But it’s a smart couple who takes the time upfront to learn how to divorce peacefully.
+And what steps they’ll need to take to keep their divorce process on track.

 Did you know the reason most divorces get so out of hand is because the parties don’t know they have choices?
 It’s true!

-- A choice in how they make the decision to divorce.
+- A choice in how the spouses make the decision to divorce.

-- A choice in how they negotiate the terms of their settlement agreement.
+- A choice in how the couple negotiates the terms of their settlement agreement.

-- A choice to put the needs of their children above their own.
+- A choice to put the needs of their children and family above their own.

-- And a choice on which method they use to get their divorce.
+- And a choice on which method the couple uses to get their divorce.

-Here's how to have an amicable divorce complete with the choices and decisions you and your spouse need to make:
+Here's how to have an amicable divorce complete with the choices and decisions both spouses need to make:

 Step 1 for how to get an amicable divorce: Make the decision to divorce without blame.

-In a divorce, there’s a lot of temptation for couples to blame each other for the failure of the marriage.
+In a divorce, there’s a lot of temptation for a couple to blame each other for the failure of the marriage.

-Maybe you were compatible when you first got married but over the years your interests changed.
+Maybe you were compatible as spouses when you first got married but over the years your interests changed.
 And you drifted apart.

 Or perhaps you got so wrapped up in building your career or taking care of the kids and running them from place to place you forgot to make time for each other.
 And now you find yourselves “familiar strangers.”